Near Remington in Culpeper County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers • War, French and Indian • War, US Revolutionary • Wars, US Indian.
 A significant historical year for this entry is 1730.

 Location.
 38° 31.74′ N, 77° 48.983′ W. Marker is near Remington, Virginia, in Culpeper County.
-Marker is on Remington Road (Business U.S. 15/29) south of Rappahannock River Bridge, on the right when traveling south.
+It is on Remington Road (Business U.S. 15/29) south of Rappahannock River Bridge, on the right when traveling south.
 Marker is by the side of the road.
 There is no shoulder to pull off near the marker.
 Touch for map.
 Marker is in this post office area: Remington VA 22734, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Fauquier County / Culpeper County (approx. ¼ mile away); Rappahannock Station (approx. 0.4 miles away); Battle of Kelly's Ford (approx. 1.3 miles away); a different marker also named Battle of Kelly's Ford (approx. 1.3 miles away); Where Pelham Fell (approx. 2.2 miles away); The Battle of Brandy Station (approx. 2.2 miles away); a different marker also named The Battle of Brandy Station (approx. 2.3 miles away); a different marker also named The Battle of Brandy Station (approx. 2.3 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: The Mill Along the River (approx. 0.2 miles away); Martin's Grist Mill (approx. Ό mile away); Fauquier County / Culpeper County (approx. Ό mile away); a different marker also named Rappahannock Station (approx. 0.4 miles away); Battle of Kelly's Ford (approx. 1.3 miles away); a different marker also named Battle of Kelly's Ford (approx. 1.3 miles away); Where Pelham Fell (approx. 2.2 miles away); a different marker also named The Battle of Brandy Station (approx. 2.3 miles away).
 Touch for a list and map of all markers in Remington.

 More about this marker.
 His name is sometimes written as Frances Hume.